Altimis/Score-predict/readme.md

 #  Predict the score of feedbacks

 ## Description
-In this project, we will examine a dataset of 10,000 feedback from music professional societies (influencer_id) to artists/bands (band_id) accompanied with a score between 0 and 1 (score).
+In this project, we will examine a dataset of 10,000 feedback from music professional companies (influencer_id) to artists/bands (band_id) accompanied with a score between 0 and 1 (score).

-As expected in this challenge, the objective is to extract relevant information from the data and then use the feedbacks to train a machine learning algorithm in order to be able to predict the score.
+As expected in this project, the objective is to extract relevant information from the data and then use the feedbacks to train a machine learning algorithm in order to be able to predict the score.

 The first step is the exploratory data analysis where I used some measures and visualizations to :